-I am fascinated by the Danish-style buildings, the Danish fashion worn by some shop owners and sold in shops around town, and the small town feel.
+I am fascinated by the Danish-style buildings, the Danish fashion worn by some shop owners and sold in shops around town, their shop front design is very nice and the small town feel.
 It’s a cute town that’s great for a weekend getaway (or longer!) since it’s only about 2 hours away from Bakersfield!

 Here are some of the things I’m most looking forward to during our trip:

 1. Walking around downtown Solvang.
 During the day this will involve stopping in the Danish shops, gift shops, bakeries, and two of my favorites: Jule Hus (for everything Christmas) and Vinhus (for wine, cheese, and other snacks).
-Once everything is closed at night, it means enjoying the quiet area and the white Christmas lights that are strung on the trees year round.
+I also noticed their glazede shop fronts.
+And once everything is closed at night, it means enjoying the quiet area and the white Christmas lights that are strung on the trees year round.

 2. Wine tasting.
 Downtown Solvang has several wine tasting rooms.
 This is very convenient since they are all very walkable (spread out in the dowtown area) from our hotel and other hotels in the area.
 On previous trips we’ve enjoyed tasting wines at Mandolina (Italian varietals) and its sister tasting room, Lucas and Lewellen.
 I’m looking forward to visiting the Wandering Dog, which has blind tastings on Thursday afternoons, and Sort This Out Cellars, which has live music on Friday and Saturday nights and is open until 10!